 How to Build a Wide “Cobra Back” as a Natural Lifter

 You can’t have an impressive physique without an impressive back, and more importantly, the true strength of lifting and pulling objects originates from, well… strong back muscles.

 Together with broad shoulders, a thick, cobra back gives you the ultimately manly V-taper that demands respect among men and drops panties among women.
 Not to mention the fact that being strong at pulling is a big advantage if you ever encounter a situation where you have to fight and wrestle with someone.

-So not only it is aesthetically pleasing to be able to pull big weight, it’s also beneficial in other forms of life, be it a physical job or a bar brawl.
+So not only it is aesthetically pleasing to be able to pull big weight, but it’s also beneficial in other forms of life, be it a physical job or a bar brawl.

 In this post you’ll learn how to build a wide back using true and tested, scientifically valid methods of building that wide cobra back.

 Back Training: Know the Muscles to Work With

-The bulk of the back muscles can be divided into four distinctive groups of muscle fibers:
+The bulk of the back muscles can be divided into four distinct groups of muscle fibers: